Nitrite in Urine: A Comprehensive Guide

 4. Medication and Chemical Interference

-Some medicines and chemicals can mess with how urine is made, making nitrite tests show a wrong result.
-This is less common but still a possible cause.
+Sometimes, medicines and chemicals can affect your urine and cause nitrite tests to give wrong results.
+This is not very common, but it can happen.
 Medicines that can do this include:

 5. Physiological Factors

-Things like how much water you drink can also affect nitrite results.
-While this is not as common as bacterial causes, it is still important to consider.
+How much water you drink can affect the nitrite test results in your urine.
+This is less common than infections, but it is still important to consider.

 Who Gets Nitrite in Urine?